Frank Mercer Biological Sciences Garden

 The garden features trees and shrubs from major plant families from around the world, with a strong focus on flowering plants and gymnosperms.
 There are also gardens beds devoted to cycads and ferns.

 Changes to the Garden

 The garden is undergoing rejuvenation during 2015-2016.
 Trees that are showing signs of disease and age (senescence) have been removed.
 Weedy shrubs have been removed.
-The garden will then have new landscaping added, and will be filled out with new plants to add interest and value to the garden and undergraduate teaching.
+The garden has had new landscaping added, and been filled out with new plants to add interest and value to the garden and undergraduate teaching.